Brightspace/frau-publisher/README.md

 The FRAU publisher can be run either directly on the console CLI (assuming dependencies are installed), or specified as a script in `package.json`.
 Arguments may be passed directly on the CLI, or may be configured in `package.json`.
 In addition, the publish key secret, dev tag, and version can either be explicitly specified, or can be read from the build environmnt.

+To get credentials for your CI job, use [iam-build-tokens](https://github.com/Brightspace/iam-build-tokens/blob/master/README.md).

 Typical configuration for running in [TRAVIS](https://magnum.travis-ci.com/):

 ```javascript